 The states are entered depending on responses to location registration (LR) requests.
 Independent update states exist for GPRS and for non-GPRS operation in MSs capable of GPRS and non-GPRS services.

-L0 Null – The MS is considered in this state when switched off.
+L0 Null – The UE is considered in this state when switched off.

-L1 Updated - The MS enters this state if an LR request is accepted.
+L1 Updated - The UE enters this state if an LR request is accepted.
 The update status is set to "UPDATED".
-The GPRS and the non-GPRS update state of an MS may enter "Updated" as a result of combined signalling or as a result of individual signalling depending on the capabilities of the network.
+The GPRS and the non-GPRS update state of an UE may enter "Updated" as a result of combined signalling or as a result of individual signalling depending on the capabilities of the network.

-L2 Idle, No IMSI - The MS enters this state if an LR request is rejected with cause:
+L2 Idle, No IMSI - The UE enters this state if an LR request is rejected with cause:

 a) IMSI unknown in HLR;